bigwiv/Biopython-cn/chr11.rst

 -  The sequence identifier (resseq).
 -  The insertion code (icode).
--  The hetfield string (°∞W°± for waters and °∞H\_°± followed by the residue name for other hetero residues)
+-  The hetfield string (‚ÄúW‚Äù for waters and ‚ÄúH\_‚Äù followed by the residue name for other hetero residues)
 -  The residue names of the residues in the case of point mutations (to store the Residue objects in a DisorderedResidue object).